Phạm Ngũ Lão Street: Tourist

+Attractions

 Next to the street is 23 September Park.
-In the section B of the park is the Dramatic Red Lotus Stage (Sân khấu Sen Hồng), which is temporarily closed since 2019 for park renovation, and an outdoor shopping mall at the basement of the section named Central Market (formerly known as Sense Market) is the city's first underground food and shopping market that opened in 2017.
+In the section B of the park is the Sen Hong Outdoor Theatre (Sân khấu Sen Hồng), which is closed since 2019 for park renovation, and an outdoor shopping mall at the basement of the section named Central Market (formerly known as Sense Market) is the city's first underground food and shopping market that opened in 2017, but it was closed in 2026 due to expansion of Ben Thanh station.
 There are also some notable modern landmark buildings around here, including the New World Saigon Hotel and the grade-A 26-story A&B Office Tower, both on Lê Lai street opposite the crossroads off Phạm Ngũ Lão – Nguyễn Thị Nghĩa street.
+Phở Museum at the corner street with Nguyễn Thái Học Boulevard was opeedn in 2026.